 4. Maître Gims

-Maître Gims, which translates to “Master Gims”, is the French artist of the moment.
+Maître Gims, which translates to “Master Gims”, is the French musician of the moment.
 The Congolese singer, rapper, and composer may sing in his native French but he is so popular he has transcended the barriers of language to collaborate Sia, Pitbull, and Lil Wayne among others.
 Here is his duet Reste (“stay”) with Sting.

 5. Noir Désir

-The rock band from Bordeaux has been active since the 1980s.
+The French rock band from Bordeaux has been active since the 1980s.
 Their iconic hit remains “Le vent nous portera” which is a softer ballad than some of their other hits.

 Another emblematic French rock band, the band members of Indochine are almost as famous for having a turbulent relationship with each other and the press.
 That hasn’t stopped them from pumping out the hits, and the band is still much in touch with its fans today.